FAQs

 #1BAA8B

 Anyone in the corresponding university can join their team.
-Before a match, a "team signup" process is conducted, where the six players who are going to play in the match join.
+Before a match, the "Sign Up" process is conducted, where the six players who are going to play in the match can join.

 What is a hex colour code?